What is an annuity?

 But, there are extra options you may wish to consider, such as value protection or a guarantee period.
 These features may allow a lump sum, or ongoing income for a period of time, to be paid to your beneficiaries or estate following your death.

 The clear distinction here is that a joint life annuity would see your chosen spouse or partner continue to receive a regular income for life.

-Seeking advice on single and joint annuities
+Seeking advice on single and joint life annuities

-Planning your financial future and deciding on how to best use your pension pot can be a daunting task.
+Planning your financial future and deciding on how to best use your pension funds can be a daunting task.
 Some people may wish to seek advice on buying an annuity first or undertake further research.

 You can get free guidance at retirement via Pension Wise, a government service from MoneyHelper.
 This is via a phone call or face-to-face appointment.
 It provides you with free, impartial guidance.
 It is available to anyone aged 50 or over with a defined pension contribution.
 This is a single appointment only.

 If you need further help, you may wish to get in touch with an independent financial adviser.
 You can find a local financial adviser using the Retirement Adviser Directory on the MoneyHelper website.